-Besides visiting the National Monument, you can take to seas here.
+Besides visiting the National Monument, you can take to the seas here.
 Grab a snorkel and a mask to see its marine life like lobsters and barracuda.
-Or paddle around the island in a kayak to gape at the fort’s 45-foot walls from sea-level.
+Or paddle around the island in a kayak to gape at the fort’s 45-foot walls from sea level.

 The ferry to Dry Tortugas National Park takes about 2.5 hours.
 You can cut down travel time to 45 minutes with a seaplane adventure.